simplethings/SimpleThingsTransactionalBundle/README.markdown

 # SimpleThings TransactionalBundle

-Wraps calls to controllers into a transaction, be it Doctrine DBAL or Persistence Managers (ORM, MongoDB, CouchDB).
-Configuration is done via routing parameters or through a list of controllers/actions configured in the extension config.
+Provides the missing transactions support for Symfony2 on the framework level.
+The bundle wraps calls to controllers into transactions for either database connections or object managers.
+The bundle is stricly meant to be run in an HTTP context, using the HTTP verbs for differentating between read/write and read-only transactions.

 ## Installation

 See at the end of this document.

-## Problem
+## Problems to solve

 Symfony2 allows to nest controllers into each other in unlimited amounts.
 These controllers can all modify and save data.
 The Doctrine persistence solutions (ORM, MongoDB, CouchDB) use a transactional write-behind mechanism to flush changes in batches, best executed at the end of the master request.
 If each controller or model service handles transactions themselves then you probably overuse the flush operation, which can lead to inconsistencies and performance penalities.

+Additionally your domain code should not be cluttered with transactional code when its not stricly needed.

-Transaction management should by seperated from your domain model, handled by the framework in a HTTP context.
+Therefore transaction management should by seperated from your domain model, handled by the framework in a HTTP context.

 ## How it works

 For every Doctrine DBAL connection, every EntityManager and every DocumentManager the Transactional Bundle creates a service that implements a transactions provider interface:

     interface TransactionProviderInterface
     {